 As we've previously reported, some home additions and improvements add value to a home, some don't.
 In many ways, it comes down to what a prospective buyer values.

-While it's an inexact science, researchers at the University of Texas and the U.S. Green Building Council (USGBC) have concluded that new homes built in Texas to Leadership in Energy and Environmental Design (LEED) specs can add $25,000 to the resale value of a house.
+While it's an inexact science, researchers at the University of Texas and the U.S. Green Building Council (USGBC) have concluded that new homes built in one Texas metro -- Austin-Round Rock -- conforming to standards like Leadership in Energy and Environmental Design (LEED) specs, can add $25,000 to the resale value of a house.

 Specifically, the study found that homes built between 2008 to 2016 saw an 8% increase in value if they were built to LEED standards.
 Homes constructed to conform to a wider range of green standards experienced a 6% gain in market value.